halcy/Mastodon.py/docs/index.rst

                   # For fields with "this is me" type verification, verified_at is set to the
                   # last verification date (It is None otherwise)
-        'emojis': # List of custom emoji used in name, bio or fields }
+        'emojis': # List of custom emoji used in name, bio or fields 'discoverable': # Indicates whether or not a user is visible on the discovery page }

     mastodon.account_verify_credentials()["source"]